Anonymous-ab/DX-Mamba/README.md

                     <img src="Dog-Xray compare.png" alt="Table 2: Results comparisons of different methods on the IU-Xray dataset." style="width: 800px; max-width: 100%; height: auto;">
                     <figcaption style="margin-top: 10px; font-style: italic; color: #555; text-align: center;">Table 2: Results comparisons of different methods on the IU-Xray dataset.</figcaption>
                 </figure>
                 <p>We evaluate our DX-Mamba model using BLEU, METEOR,  ROUGE-L, and CIDEr.
 We compared our model with state-of-the-art report generation models, vision-language models, and retrieval augmented-generation (RAG) methods on our Dog-Xray dataset and the widely-used human lung IU-Xray dataset for the report generation performance.
-As shown in Table 1, our proposed DX-Mamba model outperforms state-of-the-art models on most metrics in the automatic report generation task using the Dog-Xray dataset.
+As shown in Table 1, our proposed DX-Mamba model outperforms state-of-the-art models on all metrics in the automatic report generation task using the Dog-Xray dataset.
 In particular, we can see great improvements in BLEU and CIDEr scores.
 We also compared the performance of DX-Mamba with state-of-the-art models using the benchmark dataset, IU-Xray.
 As shown in Table 2, we found that compared to models initially trained with human medical datasets, instead of veterinary datasets, our model also displayed promising performance on the report generation task, achieving the highest score across all metrics.</p>
                 <figure style="display: flex; flex-direction: column; align-items: center; justify-content: center; text-align: center;">
                     <img src="prediction.png" alt="Figure 2: Predicted reports comparison on a sample image pair 12088 using DX-Mamba and LLaMA-3.2-3B models." style="width: 800px; max-width: 100%; height: auto;">
                     <figcaption style="margin-top: 10px; font-style: italic; color: #555; text-align: center;">Figure 2: Predicted reports comparison on a sample image pair 12088 using DX-Mamba and LLaMA-3.2-3B models.</figcaption>